The I&M Canal Boat season has ended, the season will reopen in May 2021.

 In 1848, Illinois was a very different place!
-Prairies covered much of the state, settlers used wagons and stagecoaches for transportation and to ship goods, and LaSalle, IL was bigger than Chicago!
+Prairies covered much of the state, settlers used wagons, stagecoaches & boats for transportation and to ship goods, and LaSalle, IL was bigger than Chicago!

-Every trip begins with “Mule Tending 101” as our period dressed guides introduce the passengers to their intrepid canal mules, Larry & Moe.
-The Captain regales everyone with tales of the canal while his deck hands guide the boat a mile up the canal to the Little Vermillion aqueduct and back.
+Every trip begins with “Mule Tending 101” as our period dressed guides introduce the passengers to their intrepid canal mules, Moe & Larry.
+The tour guide regales everyone with tales of the canal while the deck hand, mule tender & boat captain guide the boat one mile up the canal to the Little Vermillion aqueduct and back.
 Mary Todd Lincoln has been known to ride the boat, knitting in the corner and telling fantastic stories of her time in the Nation’s capital with Mr. Lincoln.

 Families of all ages, historians, photographers and nature lovers will love this historic journey into Illinois’ scenic past!
 Visit the online calendar to see available dates.
-Tours run May through October throughout the week.
-Customized group tours & lunches also available!
-Call 815-220-1848 for tour information.
+Tours run May through October on Saturdays.

 After your ride, be sure to check out downtown LaSalle’s shops, restaurants, antiques and the beautiful Hegeler Carus Mansion.
+Visit the I&M Canal Visitor Center, located inside the Lock 16 Cafe.
 Brides to be should stop by Marien Mae’s bridal, a beautifully restored environment with gorgeous dresses.
-The Lock 16 Cafe & Visitor Center serves breakfast & lunch all day, everyday, Uptown Grill has been a mainstay of downtown LaSalle for years,!
 Be sure to check out the vintage market Canal Cargo, across the street from Lock 16!

 - Seniors (65 & over): $15.00